Impesoft/GenericCalendarApp/README.md

 # GenericCalendarApp

-A flexible, extensible calendar booking system built with .NET 9 (or .NET 10 preview), using Clean Architecture, CQRS, and vertical slicing.
+A flexible, extensible calendar booking system built with .NET 10, using Clean Architecture, CQRS, and vertical slicing.

 ---